Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 The primary audience of this document is a mix of EMs, engineers, and PMs.

-Most teams maintain a repository of their release notes, which acts as an easy reference to all past product launch details.
+Most teams maintain a repository of release notes, which easily references all past product launch details.

 These documents are typically created only for medium or large product launches.